 There are many complexities at each stage of an alliance, and in all likelihood, professional advisors (consultants, lawyers and technical experts) will be involved.
 The complexity increases if equity shares or a joint venture is involved.
 This is because the valuation of the partner who is being invested in becomes a much more serious exercise, and in the case of joint venture, a new legal entity must be created.
 Our aim is to give the reader a map of the terrain, and a broad framework to bound and manage this complexity from the perspective of a corporate strategist.
-Our focus in this chapter will therefore be on the key decisions involved in partner selection, valuation & negotiation, and implementation.
+Our focus in this section will therefore be on the key decisions involved in partner selection, valuation & negotiation, and implementation.

 Partner selection: Should we work with this partner?